KonradBreipohl/TestProject/index.rst

 Welcome to Project's documentation!
 Please check out how to install it using the :ref:`installation` guide.
 For information about how to use it and what general functions there are look at the :ref:`usage` section.
-For information about the available configuration tools and engines have a look at their respective sections: :ref:`ac_tools` and :ref:`engines`.
+For information about the available configuration tools and engines have a look at their respective sections: :doc:`ac_tools` and :ref:`engines`.

 .. toctree::
    :maxdepth: 2